Update: ‘Home charger’ sub-section added to ‘Specifications.’

 Fisker has also tested the powertrain in extreme cold and low friction environments.
 It tuned the chassis, brakes, and ride characteristics in partnership with Bridgestone.
 However, the chassis team is still working on refinements for the vehicle dynamics and ride characteristics using both early and advanced prototypes.
 Durability testing in high-speed, high load conditions of the suspension components ended in April.
 Winter testing in Sweden and durability testing in high-speed/high-load conditions is complete, and IIHS crash testing is underway now.

-With an increase in reservations for the Fisker Ocean, the brand is hoping that manufacturing partner Magna Steyr would increase production capacity to 150,000 in 2024, as reported by Automotive News on April 26, 2022.
-Magna, which holds a 6% stake in Fisker, has agreed to make 50,000 units of the Ocean starting November 2022.
+With an increase in reservations for the Fisker Ocean, the brand is hoping that manufacturing partner Magna would increase output to 150,000 units in 2024, as reported by Automotive News on April 26, 2022.
+Magna, which holds a 6% stake in Fisker, has agreed to make 50,000 units of the Ocean annually.
 However, scaling up output at such an extreme rate would require the global supply chain bottlenecks to ease out and sustained interest in the product from consumers.

 Release Date & Sales

 The Fisker Ocean debuted in Europe at the Mobile World Congress in Barcelona which ran between February 28 and March 3.
 Deliveries are expected to start soon after the Ocean enters production on November 17, 2022.

 In the interview with Fiskerati in August 2022, Fisker said that the company is receiving over 100 reservations every day, and that demand is increasing specifically in Europe.
 On August 18, 2022, Fisker had a total of 58,000 reservations.
 This number included cancellations and the 5,000 pre-orders for the Ocean One (launch edition), secured by USD 5,000 down payments.
 Fisker plans to deliver all the Ocean One units by September 2023.